CloudLabs-MOC/AI-102-AIEngineer/Instructions/17-image-classification.md

 1. Open the code file and review the code it contains, noting the following details:
     - Namespaces from the package you installed are imported
-    - The **Main** function retrieves the configuration settings, and uses the key and endpoint to create an authenticated **CustomVisionTrainingClient**, which is then used with the project ID to create a **Project** reference to your project.
+    - The **Main** function retrieves the configuration settings and uses the key and endpoint to create an authenticated **CustomVisionTrainingClient**, which is then used with the project ID to create a **Project** reference to your project.
     - The **Upload_Images** function retrieves the tags that are defined in the Custom Vision project and then uploads image files from correspondingly named folders to the project, assigning the appropriate tag ID.
     - The **Train_Model** function creates a new training iteration for the project and waits for training to complete.